 Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.

 Find out more about our English language entry requirements.

 Proficiency in written and spoken English is essential and non-native English speakers are required to have a minimum overall IELTS score of 7.0 with a writing score of 6.5.

 Please note that in order for your application to be considered you must have obtained a minimum IELTS score of 6.5 at the point of submission of your application.

 Other international qualifications may be acceptable, please contact the Admissions Office for clarification.

 If you do not meet the language requirements it might be possible for you to undertake a pre-sessional programme that will prepare you for the masters programme.

 Applications are processed upon receipt.
-The application deadline is 30th June in the year of entry.
+The application deadline is 30th June 2018.
 However, we reserve the right to receive further applications after the deadline and make decisions on those applications subject to places being available.